rails/globalid/README.md

 Another example is a drop-down list of options with Users and Groups.
 Normally we'd need to come up with our own ad hoc scheme to reference them.
-With Global IDs, we have a universal identifier that works for objects both classes.
+With Global IDs, we have a universal identifier that works for objects of both classes.

 ## Usage